-- (1) Applications proposed to be located in a census tract with a poverty rate below a 20%the average poverty rate threshold infor all regions except for Regions 11 and 13awarded Competitive HTC Applications from the past three years (with Region 11 adding an additional 15% to that value and Region 13 adding an additional 5% to that value).
+(1) Applications proposed to be located in a census tract with a poverty rate below the averagea 20% poverty rate threshold in all regions except for all awarded Competitive HTC Applications from the past three years Regions 11 and 13 (with Region 11 adding an additional 15% to that value and Region 13 adding an additional 5% to that value).
 The poverty rate for each census tract will come from the most recent American Community Survey data.
-If a tie still persists, then the Development in the census tract with the highest percentage of statewide rent burden for renter households at or below 80% Area Median Family Income (AMFI), as determined by the U.S. Department of Housing and Urban Development's Comprehensive Housing Affordability Strategy (CHAS) dataset and as reflected in the Department's current Site Demographic Characteristics Report. - (2) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development that serves the same Target Population and that was awarded less than 15 or fewer years ago.
-Years are measured in whole years, and are calculated by deducting the year of the award from the "Board Approval" column of the according to the
+If a tie still persists, then the Development in the census tract with the highest percentage of statewide rent burden for renter households at or below 80% Area Median Family Income (AMFI), as determined by the U.S. Department of Housing and Urban Development's Comprehensive Housing Affordability Strategy (CHAS) dataset as of October 1, 2022 and as reflected in the Department's current Site Demographic Characteristics Report.
+As a consequence of disparities that exist between the two datasets, for the purposes of this subparagraph, the poverty rate for each census tract will be determined based on 2020 census tract boundaries, and the rent burden will be determined based on 2010 census tract boundaries.
+Each Application will need to specify both the current census tract, as well as the Development Site's pre-2020 census tract in order to qualify for this tiebreaker.

-Department's property inventory from the Site Demographics Characteristics report from the current year.
+(2) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development that serves the same Target Population and that was awarded less than 15 or fewer years ago according to.
+Years are measured in whole years, and are calculated by deducting the Department'syear of the award from the "Board Approval" column of the property inventory tab offrom the Site Demographic Demographics Characteristics report from the current year.
 The specific month and date of the award are disregarded for this analysis.
-Report.

 Developments awarded Housing Tax Credits but do not yet have a Land Use Restriction Agreement in place will be considered Housing Tax Credit assisted Developments for purposes of this paragraph according to the property inventory included in the HTC Site Demographic Characteristics Report.
 The linear measurement will be performed from closest boundary to closest boundary of the Site presented at Pre-Application, if a pre-application is submitted, or the Site presented at full Application, whichever is closest.